Danubian Lowland

-The Danubian Lowland or Danube Lowland (Podunajská nížina) is the name of the part of Little Alföld (Slovak: Malá dunajská kotlina) situated in Slovakia, located between the Danube, the Little Carpathians and all other parts of the Western Carpathians.
+The Danubian Lowland or Danube Lowland (Podunajská nížina) is the name of the part of Little Alföld (Slovak: Malá dunajská kotlina) situated in Slovakia, located between the Danube, the Little Carpathians, and all other parts of the Western Carpathians.

 In terms of geomorphology, it forms one unit together with the Neusiedl Basin (Neusiedler Becken) in Austria and the Győr Basin (Győri-medence) in Hungary.

-It is an extensive tectonic depression filled with layers of Neogene Quaternary to a height of between 100 and 350 meters.
+It is an extensive tectonic depression filled with layers of Neogene Quaternary to a height of between 100 and 350 metres.

-It consist of the following two parts:
+It consists of the following two parts: